DOCTRINAL PHILOSOPHY

 - We practice open communion every week.

 All are welcome at the table with no exceptions.
-We believe that in the Gospels Jesus sought table-fellowship with all, especially those who would normally be excluded.
-We believe the only people not found at Jesus’ table were those who excluded themselves.
-We practice open communion because it is not our table, it is Jesus’ table that we enjoy together each Sunday.
+Jesus sought table-fellowship with all, especially those who would normally be excluded.
+We practice open communion because it is not our table, it is Jesus’ table and he invites everyone.

 - We practice believer baptism.

-We believe that upon an individual’s public commitment to Jesus that their immersion, water baptism is an act of obedience, worship, and grace.
+We believe water baptism is an individual’s public commitment to Jesus, and is an act of obedience, worship, and grace.
 However, we also affirm the baptismal practices of other traditions.

 CONTROVERSIAL ISSUES